 If you are a student living on campus, you must remain in your residence for the duration of your quarantine period until released by a Georgetown University COVID Care Navigator.
 There are some exceptions–you may leave for COVID-19 testing, medical appointments, trash disposal, emotional support animal or service animal care, or to do your laundry.
-When you leave your room, you must follow all public health guidelines (e.g., maintain at least six feet of distance from others and wear a mask).
+When you leave your room, you must follow all public health guidelines (e.g., mask-wearing).
 You may not have guests in your room or apartment (including apartments where one roommate is in quarantine and the other is not).
 You will receive meals and other essentials delivered to your residence while you are in quarantine.

 |On-Campus Students||Self-quarantine in your on-campus residence.
 (University staff will deliver meals and other essentials to undergraduate students in self-quarantine who live on campus.)|